CedarsDSN/Galaxy_tutorial/docs/source/Tertiary_analysis/Analysis of differential gene expression/Expression and annotation of differentially expressed genes.rst

-Extraction and annotation of differentially expressed genes
+Expression and annotation of differentially expressed genes
 ===========================================================